AD1985/DMA-Challenge---2016/README.md

 Solution :

-My approach to the solution was ensembling of logistic model, linear model and single decision tree model.
+My approach was ensembling of logistic model, linear model and single decision tree model.
 The predictions of all these models were fetched as an input to xgboost model which is used as final solution.

 I could not make to the top list with this approach and so would like other's opinions/suggestions to further improve it.